Chang-Yu-Chang/emergent-coexistence/README.md

     - `27-pairs_freq_machine_human.csv` contains the 549 cocultures with either human count, machine count, or both

 - `output`: includes the seven main datasets
+    - `communities.csv` 12 communities
+    - `isolates.csv` contains 65 isolates
-    - `communities.csv` `isolates.csv`, and `pairs.csv` contains 68 isolates
+    - `pairs.csv` contains 159 pairs
-    - `communities_remained.csv` `isolates_remained.csv`, and `pairs_remained.csv` are used to generate contain 62 isolates after removing four isolates with bad alignment and C10R1
+    - `communities_remained.csv` contains 12 communities reordered according to the number of isolates after removing three isolates with bad alignment
+    - `isolates_remained.csv` has 62 isolates after removing three isolates with bad alignment
+    - `pairs_remained.csv` has 144 pairs after removing the 6 pairs with no colony, and 9 with low random forest model accuracy
+    - `communities_network.Rdata` includes a tibble containing a list of the 12 tidygraph networks based on the 12 communities

 # Scripts